-A lot of the emerging biobased materials are in early stages of development, or just coming to the market.
+A lot of the emerging biobased materials are in the early stages of development, or just coming to the market.
 There is limited knowledge on how they would integrate with existing technologies and infrastructures, and without benefitting from the scale effects in the same way as fossil-based materials do.
 Therefore, LCAs for biobased materials often rely heavily on assumptions and data obtained through modelling rather than collected from real processes.
-The more assumptions are made and modelling outcomes are used – the less certain become the results of the study are in regards to real-life application.
+The more assumptions are made and modelling outcomes are used, the less certain the results of the study are in regard to real-life application.
 Thus, one should be alert when considering the underpinning assumptions and understand what they mean for the study outcomes.
 Moreover, these assumptions might create a system asymmetry between studies where biobased products are compared with well-established fossil-based alternatives.
 Thus, if an LCA aims at developing a comparative sustainability claim, it is more akin to comparing an apple with a mystical fruit that has never grown in the garden.
-Generally possible, but for the claim to hold up to scrutiny, the study should be conservative in its assumptions on how this fruit would grow, what would it need, and if it’s edible at all.
+Generally possible, but for the claim to hold up to scrutiny, the study should be conservative in its assumptions on how this fruit would grow, what it would need, and if it’s edible at all.

 Impacts occur in different categories

-Historically there was a lot of methodological freedom left to the LCA-practitioner on how to account for biogenic carbon (carbon in the shorter natural cycles: uptaken from atmosphere during biomass growth and released back in biomass decay or incineration).
+Historically there was a lot of methodological freedom left to the LCA-practitioner on how to account for biogenic carbon (carbon in the shorter natural cycles: taken up from the atmosphere during biomass growth and released back in biomass decay or incineration).
 However, the methodological freedom created a lot of discrepancies in modelling approaches and categorisation methods used, which can crucially impact the outcomes and the interpretation of the results for biobased products.
 Look, for example at:

 - How is biogenic carbon accounted for: is it assigned the same impact factors as fossil or not?
 And consequently: are the results suitable for benchmarking against other studies or for using in combination with other studies?